-When you're on the road, keep safety in mind. lowa law requires that seat belts be worn by everybody in the front seat.
-Of course, it's a good idea to have all passengers buckle up. lowa law also requires that children under age three ride in a car seat and that children age three to six ride in a car seat or wear a seat belt.
+When you're on the road, keep safety in mind.
+Iowa law requires that seat belts be worn by everybody in the front seat.
+Of course, it's a good idea to have all passengers buckle up.
+Iowa law also requires that children under age three ride in a car seat and that children age three to six ride in a car seat or wear a seat belt.

-For a highway emergency, call 1-800-525-5555.
+If you have a highway emergency, call 1-800-525-5555.